 When deciding whether or not to continue living in your property during a renovation/extension, it is important to keep in mind that this is likely to extend the construction period which may also increase the contract price.
 That is because it is likely that the builder will need to schedule the works differently to enable part of the home to remain habitable.

-Our quotes are generally 15+ pages long and include a detailed breakdown of the project costs and confirmation of what is/is not included.
 It takes us around 4 weeks to prepare a comprehensive quote as we need to allow time for our subcontractors to quote their aspects of the work (this enables us to agree a fixed price for all aspects of the works that have been specified/are known).

 Domestic building insurance may cover you if your builder cannot finish your project or fix defects because he has died, is declared insolvent or disappears.
 Policies issued on or after 1 July 2015 also provide cover if the builder fails to comply with a final VCAT or court order.
 It covers costs up to $300,000 to fix structural defects for six years, and non-structural defects for two years.
 Claims on the policy for work that was not completed may be limited to 20 per cent of the contract price.